 The Lausanne Summer School “Transitional Justice and Conflict Transformation” brings together young researchers from around the world whose PhD-work tackles the difficult problem of how past injustice and mass crimes are being addressed during societal transitions.
 The school is organised by an international research consortium and it promotes multi-disciplinary perspectives on transitional justice, collective memory, dealing with the past and conflict management.
 It combines lectures given by internationally renowned experts with mentoring activities, writing workshops and project work.
-Details on the 2017 Program are available here.

 Guy Elcheroth and Mina Rauschenbach function as local academic organisers.

 Module 1: State formation, nation building and historic violence